yojimat/tracking-vehicles-case/README.md

 # Case: Tracking of vehicles
-Projects in this repo will help create a platform of tracking of vehicles.
+Projects in this repo will create a platform of tracking of vehicles.
 The platform will be able to trace the vehicles in real time and store the trace in database.
 The platform will also be able to provide the tracking of vehicles to other applications.
 It will caculate vehicles fares based on the distance that the vehicles will travel.
 If the projects had CI/CD they should have their own repositories.
 Therefore, they could be deployed independently, by git webhooks or other tools.